-In Figure 2 each ProcessDescriptor has ProcessRights for specific Resources.
-Additional security information indicates the Owner of the process (when a process is created it receives rights from its owner or its father process).
+Figure 2 each ProcessDescriptor has ProcessRights for specific Resources.
+Additional security information indicates the Owner of the process.
 The process rights are defined by the Authorization pattern (the Process Descriptor acts as subject in this pattern) and are enforced by the Reference Monitor pattern, which intercepts request for resources and checks them for authorization.
 More than one ProcessDescriptor can be created, corresponding to multiple executions of ProgramCode, and describing different processes.
 A separate VirtualAddressSpace is associated with each process (defined by the Controlled Virtual Address Space pattern).
 The process context is stored in the VirtualAddressSpace of the process, while the ProgramCode can be shared by several processes.